rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   No "2nd quantization"
 -   Redhead, M. (1982).
 Quantum field theory for philosophers. [^Redhead1982]
 -   Redhead, M. (1988).
 A philosopher looks at quantum field theory. [^Redhead1988]
+-   Geometric quantization
+    -   Weyl
+    -   Dirac quantization and magnetic monopoles
 -   Instead of quantizing classical theories, should we be finding the classical limit of quantum theories?
--   Geometric quantization

 [^Redhead1982]: @Redhead_1982_Quantum_field_theory_for_philosophers\.
 [^Redhead1988]: @Redhead_1988_A_philosopher_looks_at_quantum_field_theory\.